drhelius/MicroHack/walkthrough/challenge-2/solution.md

 ### **Task 2: Setup a new GitHub Actions workflow in the repository to build the application**

 Go to your GitHub repository and open the *Actions* tab.
+You will be prompted to eneable GitHub Actions for the repository.
+Click on *I understand my workflows, go ahead and enable them*.

 As you can see, there is already a workflow called "Build and Deploy to App Service" in place that is currently used for the Azure App Service.
 Click on *New workflow*:

 ![image](./img/challenge-2-newworkflow.jpg)